-Intelligent agents accept percepts from an environment and generate actions.
-The early versions of agent programs will have a very simple form (Figure 2.4)
+➤ Intelligent agents accept percepts from an environment and generates actions.
+The earlyversions of agent programs will have a very simple form (Figure 2.4)

-- > Each will use some internal data structures that will be updated as new percepts arrive. - These data structures are operated on by the agent's decision-making procedures to generate an action choice, which is then passed to the architecture to be executed.
+Each will use some internal data structures that will be updated as new percepts arrive.

+\succ These data structures are operated on by the agent's decision-making procedures to generate anaction choice, which is then passed to the architecture to be executed

+'''

-function TABLE-DRIVEN-AGENT(percept)returns action static: percepts, a sequence, initially empty table, a table, indexed by percept sequences, initially fully specified appendpercept to the end of percepts action - LOOKUP(perceptstable) return action
+function TABLE-DRIVEN-AGENT(percept)returns action

+static: percepts, a sequence, initially empty

+table, a table, indexed by percept sequences, initially fully specified

+appendpercept to the end ofpercepts

+action ← LOOKUP(perceptstable)

+return action

+'''